Comparison of Registration Methods

 • No - Must use qualification (the only method without a federal filing requirement)

-• Yes - Does the issuer meet the strict financial tests of Section 302?
+• Yes - Does the issuer meet the strict financial tests for registration by filing?

 • Yes - May use filing (simplest procedure) or coordination